 National Great Rivers Research & Education Center

 Groups can schedule a guided tour of the National Great Rivers Research and Education Center.
-The center studies the great river system and the communities that use them.
-The Jerry F. Costello Confluence Field Station is strategically located at the confluence of the Illinois, Missouri, and Mississippi Rivers.
-The 32,000-square-foot research facility contains laboratories, classrooms, hydrologic and wildlife laboratories and riverside access along its eco road.
-The architecture of the building complements the surrounding environment and minimizes visual intrusion on the landscape, while sustainable design features reduces the physical and environmental impacts of the facility.
+The National Great Rivers Research and Education Center studies the ecology of large rivers and their watersheds.
+The Education and Outreach programs aim to create a more informed citizenry about large river systems and ultimately lead to a more sustainable use of this vital resource.
+The Jerry F. Costello Confluence Field Station is strategically located near the confluences of the Illinois, Missouri, and Mississippi Rivers.
+The 32,000-square-foot research facility contains laboratories, classrooms, hydrologic and wildlife laboratories and riverside access.
+The architecture of the building complements the surrounding environment and minimizes visual intrusion on the landscape, while sustainable design features reduce the physical and environmental impacts of the facility.
+The green roof is modeled after a hill prairie ecosystem.
 The building incorporates sustainable features according to LEED (Leadership in Energy and Environmental Design) and received LEED Gold Certification in 2015.

 Dec 8th, 2023